 Parents and carers are invited to attend termly Parent's evenings and all parents receive notification of their child's achievement in relation to national expectations.

-Pupils' reports are sent home each academic year.
+Pupils reports are sent home each academic year.

-Parents are encouraged to access 'parent view.'
+Parents have access to 'parent view.'